dan-wellsted/trip-planner/README.md

-# Japan Trip Companion
+# Trip Companion

-Lightweight Node + Prisma API with a React (Vite) frontend to plan and track a Japan trip.
+Lightweight Node + Prisma API with a React (Vite) frontend to plan and track a trip.
 Built for quick itinerary glances, checklists, and shared moments.

 ## Structure
 - `backend/`: Express API with Prisma + PostgreSQL (dev uses SQLite).
 Models for trips, days, activities, checklist, expenses, media, ideas, cities, and places.